-The CCG continues to demonstrate a commitment to actively promoting environmental and social sustainability through our actions as a corporate body as well as a commissioner.
-We recognise that everything we do has an impact on the environment, which in turn affects people's health and wellbeing.
+The CCG continues to demonstrate a commitment to actively promoting environmental and social sustainability through our actions as a corporate body as

 All six CCGs in Staffordshire and Stoke-on-Trent are working together to make the most efficient use of our resources, including the estate.
 We continue to maintain other offices in Edwin House, Burton, and Smithfield One in Hanley, we have now also secured a hub in Stafford Education and Enterprise Park, Stafford - albeit with reduced staff footfalls and energy consumption as the CCG introduced its Agile Working Policy.